| JSC TODAY CATEGORIES - Headlines

 The calorie requirements of an astronaut matter significantly when planning a mission.
 The more food a person needs to maintain her weight on a long space journey, the more food should launch with her.
 The more food launched, the heavier the payload.
 The heavier the payload, the more fuel required to blast it into orbit and beyond.
 The more fuel required, the heavier the rocket becomes, which it in turn requires more fuel to launch.

 Every pound counts on the way to space.
 NASA was keenly aware of this, and that's why in the early 1960s it nearly considered a female astronaut corps.
 Of course, politics and culture have a pesky way of sneaking into engineering decisions, especially when a country's pride is on the line, according to Margaret A. Weitekamp, author of Right Stuff, Wrong Sex: America's First Women in Space Program.
 Despite extensive training and excellent performance, the women in the program were dismissed.
 Some of the reasons included fears about public relations if female astronauts were killed, as well as NASA's reliance on military pilots, who at the time were only male.
+The first woman in space was cosmonaut Valentina Tereshkova of the Soviet Union, who flew 20 years before Sally Ride.
+Her flight bolstered the appearance of communist egalitarianism during the Cold War.
+Russia hasn't kept up a female presence in orbit, though; it only just last month launched its first female cosmonaut in almost two decades, Elena Serova.

 Back to Mars.
 According to Robert Zubrin, aerospace engineer, author, and president of the Mars Society, a round-trip mission to Mars could cost as little as $30 billion.
 While this is a low-ball estimate that ignores many of the details, it suggests that a manned Mars mission might not cost $450 billion, an amount proposed by NASA in 1989 that many believe is close to the upper limit for such a mission.
 Many of today's estimates tend to be around $100 billion.